5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AMD_Radeon_Tweaks/README.md

 ## Method 1: For Navi GPUs (Recommended)
 1. Add `SSDT-NAVI.aml` &rarr; Renames `PEGP` to `EGP0` so the GPU works (required for RX 5000/6000 Series Cards only).
 Also adds `HDAU` device for audio over HDMI.

+2. Add the following Kexts to `/Volumes/EFI/EFI/OC/Kexts` and config.plist:
+    - `Lilu.kext`
+    - `Whatevergreen.kext`
-2. Add Boot-arg `agdpmod=pikera` to config.plist → Fixes black screen issues on some Navi GPUs.
+3. Add Boot-arg `agdpmod=pikera` to config.plist → Fixes black screen issues on some Navi GPUs.

 Contents of `SSDT-NAVI.aml`: